 Protecting Plants From Frost Damage - Get your garden well through the winter with adequate frost protection for plants.
 These winter garden tips will help you to prepare your garden for the cold season.

 Depending on your climate zone October and November are the months to get your garden ready for winter.
-One winter garden chore is to make sure that your plants will get through the winter safely.
+One winter garden chore is to make sure that your plants will get through the cold safely.

-Preparing the garden for the winter is well worth while and will make sure that the more tender plants get through the winter without damage.
+Preparing the garden for the winter is well worth while and protecting tender plants will help them to get through the frost without damage.

 Thinking about winter garden care and frost protection in time will make sure that you don't loose your favorite plants.
 Particularly very early or late unexpected frost do a lot of damage because the plants are not ready for the cold weather yet or have started to grow already.
 Frost protection for plants with a frost fleece or light blankets can prevent this damage.